morish000/alpinejs-form-validate-plugin/README.md

 > This document was originally written in Japanese, and the English version is machine translated.
 For the original, please refer to [README_ja.md](README_ja.md).

-# This Document is Under Construction

-The `import` method cannot be verified without registry registration, so the `import` path is provided as a relative URL.
-At the time of creating the document, the operation was confirmed by transpiling using `esbuild` and deploying to a web server.

 # Form Validate Plugin for Alpine.js

 This is a plugin for performing `form validation` with [Alpine.js](https://alpinejs.dev/).